Jemurai/policy/overview/nist_overview.md

 {{company_name}}'s program leverages two of the most widely used NIST standards and we provide some background on each so that you can understand our program better:

-* [NIST 800-53](https://csrc.nist.gov/CSRC/media//Publications/sp/800-53/rev-5/draft/documents/sp800-53r5-draft.pdf) - Security and Privacy Controls for Information Systems and Organizations
+* [NIST 800-53](https://nvd.nist.gov/800-53) - (Revision 4) Recommended Security Controls for Federal Information Systems and Organizations
 * [NIST CSF](https://www.nist.gov/cyberframework) - The NIST Cybersecurity Framework

 ## NIST 800-53